-We are one of these people who decided to live and sustain on a single, small income.
+We were one of these people who decided to live and sustain on a single, small income for over 7 years.
 And while we’ve had our fair share of struggles and victories with this household set-up, I can say that budgeting is one of the best things we’ve learned over the years.

 So, how to create a realistic budget that works when you are living on one or small income?

 Here are a few things you can do to make sure your budget is realistic and successful.